galetaire/spahousing/pages/posts/money.md

 <div class="meta-line"><a class="meta-back" href="/">← Back to home page</a></div>

 # Housing price in different currencies

+Real estate is one of the world’s biggest store of wealth.
+Wealth is measured in units of account, commonly currencies or money.
+However, not all of them offer equal performance in terms of wealth preservation.

 [![Precio de la vivienda en dolares](/images/housedollar.png)](/images/housedollar.png)
 - **Price in dollars, 100m<sup>2</sup> house**: the rate EUR/USD used is the yearly average.